Iron Horse Cowgirls

 About the Book

-Before Louise Scherbyn founded the Women’s International Motorcycle Association, she was simply a working girl who loved motorcycling—at a time when women weren’t allowed to wear pants, roads weren’t hard-topped, and handlebars didn’t always remain attached while riding.
-Worse, the women’s auxiliaries she looked to for support all turned out to be the wrong fit—some uncomfortably, disastrously so—forcing Louise to forge a path of her own.
+Before Louise Scherbyn founded the Women’s International Motorcycle Association, she was simply a working girl who loved motorcycling—at a time when women weren’t allowed to wear pants, roads weren’t hard-topped, and handlebars could come apart while riding.
+The hardest part?
+Auxiliaries she looked to for support each proved to be the wrong fit—some uncomfortably, disastrously so.
+All Louise wanted was for women riders to have a proper space of their own.
+For that she would ultimately have to forge a new path.

-This book tells the fascinating story of Scherbyn’s journey in forming the first stand-alone women-only motorcycle association, a lifelong mission she came to whole-heartedly embrace.
-Chapters cover 225,000 miles and two decades’ worth of community-building, hostilities, physical and professional attacks, recovery, sisterhood and much more.
+This book tells the fascinating story of Scherbyn’s journey in forming the first stand-alone women-only motorcycle association.
+Chapters cover 225,000 miles and two decades’ worth of community-building, hostilities, physical and professional attacks, recovery, sisterhood and more.
 Scherbyn paved the way for women motorcyclists across the world while facing a storm of threats and uncertainties, driving ahead with newfound friends and her singular, unifying vision for women who ride.

 About the Author(s)